alerque/polytype/content/hieroglyphs.md

 +++
-title = "Dropcaps"
+title = "Hieroglyphs"
-description = "For that bold leading character" extra.typesetters = [ "typst" ]
+description = "Language of the Pharaohs" extra.typesetters = [ "typst" ]
 +++

-In ancient times, pictographs ruled the world.
+In ancient times pictographs –wielded in the hands of the Pharaohs– ruled the world .